FIRST PAGE

 Dalai Lama Teachings

-Below are some words by Dalai Lama (Tenzin Gyatso), who is the head of Yellow Hat order of Tibetan Buddhists.
-Till 1959 he was the spiritual and temporal ruler of Tibet.
+Below are some words by Dalai Lamas; mainly the fourteenth Dalai Lama (Tenzin Gyatso), who is the head of Yellow Hat order of Tibetan Buddhists.
+Until 1959 he was the spiritual and temporal ruler of Tibet, and since then a symbol to unify Tibetans outside of their homeland, and has represented Buddhist values and traditions.

-Dalai Lama is the fourteenth in the line of Dalai Lamas.
-He was born in 1935 in what is currently Tsinghai province, China, of Tibetan parents.
+The fourteenth in the line of Dalai Lamas was born Tenzin Gyatso in 1935 in what is currently Tsinghai province, China, of Tibetan parents.
 In 1937 Tibetan lamas recognised him as the reborn thirteenth Dalai Lama.
 In 1940 he was placed on the throne of Tibet, and was vested with full powers as head of the state in 1950.
 Late that year Chinese forces occupied the country.

 In 1959 the Tibetans revolted against the Chinese occupation forces and failed.
 Dalai Lama escaped to exile in India in 1959.
 80,000 Tibetan refugees followed him into exile in agricultural settlements.
 Dharmasala in northern India became the place for Dalai Lama's exile government.